sous-chefs/rundeck/cookbooks/nagios/README.md

 Platform
 --------

+* Debian 6
-* Debian, Ubuntu
+* Ubuntu 10.04, 12.04
-* RHEL, CentOS, Fedora

-Tested on Ubuntu 10.04 and CentOS 5.5
+* Red Hat Enterprise Linux (CentOS) 5.8, 6.3

+**Notes**: This cookbook has been tested on the listed platforms.
+It may work on other platforms with or without modification.

 Cookbooks
 ---------